 Isaac Powell lands starring Broadway role after graduation

-With less than a year since he said farewell to his first Broadway role on "Once On This Island," it has been announced that alumnus Isaac Powell will play the lead role of Tony in the highly anticipated upcoming Broadway revival of "West Side Story."
+With less than a year since he said farewell to his first Broadway role on "Once On This Island," alumnus Isaac Powell is taking on the lead role of Tony in the highly anticipated Broadway revival of "West Side Story."

 After graduating from the School of Drama, Powell performed with Pittsburgh Civic Light Opera in an originating role for “Nikola Tesla Drops The Beat.”
 The Greensboro native then landed the role of Daniel in the revival of “Once On This Island,” joining four other UNCSA alumni in the production.

 For Powell, both everything and nothing has changed since he left Winston-Salem.
 Though he’s running to call times on Broadway, much of what he brings with him includes things he learned not too long ago.

 Even growing up in Greensboro I didn’t know that we had a world class conservatory 15 minutes from my home.
 I went to a performing arts school called Weaver Academy for three years.
 There was a really talented student there who I looked up to, and he auditioned for the school.
 Later, I saw fourth years in their production of “August: Osage County.”
 It blew my mind that student actors were capable of doing that level of work.
 I decided that I wanted to become a really great actor who was able to do musicals, plays, TV and film.

 Later I auditioned for other schools as well but decided on UNCSA.
 It was probably the best thing that ever happened to me.

 My years at UNCSA shaped not just the artist I am, but the person I am too.

 What performance or experience stands out?